Is it safe to put a rear-facing child restraint in the front passenger seat?

 Have a follow-up question?

-AI-powered answers from the official manual.
-Verify critical info.
+Answers from the official manual.

 Common questions